If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Are Peas High in Histamine: Individual Responses May Vary

 As you know, we all react differently to foods, even ones considered “low” histamine.
-Green peas might be fine for some folks with histamine issues, but cause problems for others.
+Green peas might be fine for some folks with histamine issues but cause problems for others.

-Lists, like the SIGHI list, offer guidelines to experiment with.
-Reactions vary so much person-to-person.
-The key is paying attention to how you feel and honoring your own intolerances.
 At the end of the day, we each must figure out what works for our bodies through trial and error.
 No list can replace listening to your individual reactions.
 This kind of self-awareness is invaluable.

 Histamine Intolerance and Peas

-Others handle moderate amounts just fine.
 When it comes to peas specifically, there are no hard and fast rules.
 Get curious, take notes, and find what works for you.
 With knowledge and self-awareness as your guides, you can build confidence in customizing your own antihistamine diet.

 References: